live-codes/livecodes/docs/docs/getting-started.md

   ```

 - Fork the [GitHub repo](https://github.com/live-codes/livecodes) and use one of the hosting services that integrate with GitHub to allow automatic deploys on code push (e.g. [Cloudflare Pages](https://developers.cloudflare.com/pages/get-started), [Vercel](https://vercel.com/docs/concepts/git), [Netlify](https://docs.netlify.com/configure-builds/overview/), [Firebase](https://firebase.google.com/docs/hosting/github-integration)).
 When prompted, the build command is `npm run build` and the build output directory is `build`.

-The app needs to be served from the root of the domain/subdomain.

 You may wish to edit one or more of the used [services](./advanced/services.md) to use your own.